Easily find upgrades for your BMW!

 Wherever you shop, for security reasons all replacement key fobs require proof of ownership, and need to come from BMW, having been prepared for your specific vehicle based on its VIN.
 Used fobs available on eBay or other platforms aren't suitable, and activating them would mean intentionally overriding BMW's security features intended to stop criminals accessing your vehicle with an unauthorized key.

 Your BMW can be paired with multiple key fobs simultaneously, making it easy for family members to each have their own fob.
-You can even add extra fobs by ordering a spare or replacement from BMW or a reputable third-party like BimmerTech.
+You can even add extra fobs by ordering a spare or replacement from BMW.
 However, each key fob is unique, and not a duplicate of any other.

 The easiest place to see this is with driver profiles, which are associated with different key fobs.
 Each driver can have their own vehicle configuration, including seat position and radio presets, and unlocking their vehicle with their fob will automatically set the vehicle settings to match their preferences.
 Each fob will be associated with a unique profile.